ProductRyan/productryan-site/README.md

 # productryan-site

-This repository hosts a Jekyll site using the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) generated from a
+This repository hosts a Jekyll site using the [Minima theme](https://github.com/jekyll/minima) generated from a WordPress export.
-WordPress export.

 ## Getting started
-1. Install Ruby (3.2) and Bundler.
+1. Install Ruby 3.2 and Bundler (any 3.2.x release works with the Gemfile).
 2. Install dependencies:
    ```bash
    bundle install